Energy-Based Models for Continual Learning: Abstract

 \section{Abstract}

 We motivate Energy-Based Models (EBMs) as a promising model class for continual learning problems.
-Instead of tackling continual learning via the use of external memory, growing models, or regularization, EBMs have a natural way to support a dynamically-growing number of tasks or classes that causes less interference with previously learned information.
-Our proposed version of EBMs for continual learning is simple, efficient and outperforms baseline methods by a large margin on several benchmarks.
-Moreover, our proposed contrastive divergence based training objective can be applied to other continual learning methods, resulting in substantial boosts in their performance.
-We also show that EBMs are adaptable to a more general continual learning setting where the data distribution changes without the notion of explicitly delineated tasks.
-These observations point towards EBMs as a class of models naturally inclined towards the continual learning regime.
+Instead of tackling continual learning via the use of external memory, growing models, or regularization, EBMs change the underlying training objective to cause less interference with previously learned information.
+Our proposed version of EBMs for continual learning is simple, efficient, and outperforms baseline methods by a large margin on several benchmarks.
+Moreover, our proposed contrastive divergence-based training objective can be combined with other continual learning methods, resulting in substantial boosts in their performance.
+We further show that EBMs are adaptable to a more general continual learning setting where the data distribution changes without the notion of explicitly delineated tasks.
+These observations point towards EBMs as a useful building block for future continual learning methods.
+Project page: \href{https://energy-based-model.github.io/Energy-Based-Models-for-Continual-Learning/}{ {https://energy-based-model.github.io/Energy-Based-Models-for-Continual-Learning/}}.